DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   avoiding impact on vectorized implementation of the driver datapaths, while evaluating performance gains of a better use of the first cache line.

-* ethdev: Split the ``struct eth_dev_ops`` struct to hide it as much as possible will be done in 20.11.
-  Currently the ``struct eth_dev_ops`` struct is accessible by the application because some inline functions, like ``rte_eth_tx_descriptor_status()``, access the struct directly.
-  The struct will be separate in two, the ops used by inline functions will be moved next to Rx/Tx burst functions, rest of the ``struct eth_dev_ops`` struct will be moved to header file for drivers to hide it from applications.

 * ethdev: the legacy filter API, including ``rte_eth_dev_filter_supported()``, ``rte_eth_dev_filter_ctrl()`` as well